jdlph/Path4GMNS/README.md

 22. More robust parsing functions (v0.8.6)
 23. Fix crucial bug in column generation module which will lead to wrong results if a zone has multiple nodes (v0.8.6)
 24. Fix crucial bug in setting up the capacity of each VDFPeriod instance if the input is missing from link.csv (v0.8.6)
+25. Add backwards compatibility on deprecated default agent type of p or passenger (v0.8.7a1)
+26. Fix potential issue that bin_index might not start from zero when all zones have the same number of nodes in _synthesize_bin_index() (v0.8.7a1)
+27. Fix potential zero division issue in _synthesize_bin_index() when min_ and max_ are the same (v0.8.7a1)
+28. Elaborate the legacy way of loading demand and zone information in tutorial (v0.8.7a1)

 Detailed update information can be found in [Releases](https://github.com/jdlph/Path4GMNS/releases).